Masked fighters seen executing men in Gaza City as Hamas fights with rival groups

 The video surfaced after US President Donald Trump suggested that he gave an approval to Hamas to police the territory for “a period of time.”

-Trump was asked about Hamas reasserting itself in Gaza following the ceasefire he helped to broker between the group and Israel as he was travelling to the Middle East on Monday.
+Trump was asked about Hamas reasserting itself in Gaza following the ceasefire he helped to broker between the group and Israel as he was traveling to the Middle East on Monday.

 “They do want to stop the problems.
 They’ve been open about it and we gave them approval for a period of time,” Trump said in response.